washrafayoub/easy-web-app/README.md

 Now open the web app in your browser: [http://localhost:8888/](http://localhost:8888/)

 ## How does it work
-To create a web page with one view you simple do:
+To create a web application with one view you simple do:

 ```javascript
 // initialize: